Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 The best way is egg whites, soap(Bar) and Hairspray.
 I'm working with 14 inch Liberty spikes and it works all the same!

 I used Elmer's glue and all it did was become a big mess.
 I personally use got2b glued but it gets heavy cause my hair hates going up in any fashion so it always ends up falling.
-I guess I'll try some of these combination suggestions.
-My hair's thick so that might be the issue?

 I use to use wood glue for mine because my hair is pretty long, but I just found out that a bar of soap works pretty good too.